 Here’s the thing, Rogan could lean left (not centrist, left).
 Remember this?

-Here’s the deal: there will never been a popular centrist online presence which is stronger than the right wing populist one.
+Here’s the deal: There will never been a popular, centrist online presence which is stronger than the right-wing populist one.
 Centrists don’t do popular.
 They don’t have the instincts.
-It’s all about pandering to elite and PMC ideology: thing Yglesias and Ezra Klein and their ilk.
+It’s all about pandering to elite and PMC ideology — think Yglesias, Ezra Klein, and their ilk.
 They can run numbers, sure, but no one gets super worked up.
 No one who wasn’t going to vote Democratic no matter what loves them.

 Rogan is a populist.
 He was willing to go left, he’s willing to go right.
 He’s not going to go Centrist.
 There will never be a centrist Joe Rogan.